matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Settings.md

 To persist the change, [save](#save) must be called afterwards, otherwise the change has no effect.

-Before the setting is changed, the [Setting::validate](#) and [Setting::transform](#) closures will be invoked (if defined).
+Before the setting is changed, the Piwik\Settings\Setting::validate() and Piwik\Settings\Setting::transform() closures will be invoked (if defined).
 If there is no validation filter, the setting value will be casted to the appropriate data type.

 #### Signature